 of this program is to improve the water quality of Lake Tahoe through the

 retirement of land coverage and restoration of disturbed lands.
 This program

 Lake Tahoe License Plate Program

-Special vehicle license plates to benefit Lake Tahoe are available through the
+Special vehicle license plates to benefit Lake Tahoe are

 Department of Motor